Poland

 Fisheries sector

 Poland, situated in central Europe and bordering the Baltic Sea to its north, has a coastline of 775 km, including the Szczecin and Vistula lagoons, accounting for 0.74% of the total EU coastline.
-Although the fisheries sector represents a minor part of the Polish gross domestic product (GDP), it nevertheless plays an important role in some regions and has an influence on diversification of economic activities in local communities, particularly in rural areas.
+Although the fisheries sector represents a minor part of the Polish gross domestic product (GDP), it nevertheless plays an important role in some regions and has an influence on the diversification of economic activities in local communities, particularly in rural areas.

 Aquaculture

-During the past five years aquaculture sector has been showing a 5.6% average annual growth, reaching 50.1 thousand tonnes in 2020 worth €117.3 million.
-The number of enterprises in the sector was about 1 130, employing 4 757 people (full time equivalent).
-In terms of volume, the biggest category is carp production, which annually provides over half of the country’s total aquaculture output, with common carp dominating.
-Carp farming is extensive or semi-intensive and carried out in earthen ponds.
-Salmonids, mainly rainbow trout, are the second largest group with an annual share of about 40% of the total volume.
+Carp farming, dominated by Common carp, has been traditionally the largest category in terms of volume and provided over half of the country’s total aquaculture output.
+However, the situation changed in 2020, when the production of salmonids, mainly rainbow trout, took over.
 Compared to carp, rainbow trout farming is a rather new sector, which started only in the 20th century, and the production began to reach considerable commercial volumes at the end of the 1990s.
 Trout production is carried out in intensive fish production facilities, which include RAS systems, tanks and raceways, enclosures and pens, as well as ponds.
 Trout farms are located to the north, on the Baltic Sea coast, and in the south, in the Carpathian foothills.
-Compared to the previous year, trout production in 2020 increased by 23.7% reaching 23.5 thousand tonnes worth €65 million (over 55% of the total production value).
-Other farmed species include sturgeons, African catfish, pike, tench among others.
+In 2022, the production of salmonids reached 22.5 thousand tonnes or 50% of the total volumes, while carp production, amounted to 17.8 thousand tonnes (40%).
+Other important farmed species include sturgeons, African catfish, pike, and tench.

 Processing and trade

-In 2020, processing sector output totalled 616 thousand tonnes with a value of €2.96 billion., and the number of processing companies amounted to 236.
-Preserved and canned products represented the largest volumes with a 45.4% share, followed by fresh/chilled whole fish and fish fillets (19.2%), smoked fish (15.9%), frozen fish and fillets (14.2%), and salted and other products (5.3%).
+Preserved and canned products represent the largest volumes with up to 50% share, followed by fresh/chilled whole fish and fish fillets, smoked fish, frozen fish and fillets, and salted and other products.

 Processing plants import significant amounts of small pelagic fish, such as herring fillets and mackerel, which are usually frozen and used for smoking and production of marinated fish, salads, and canned fish.
-Due to its large processing capability, Poland also imports significant amounts of groundfish: cod, Alaskan pollock, saithe, and cod among others.
+Due to its large processing capability, Poland also imports significant amounts of groundfish: cod, Alaskan pollock, saithe, and hake among others.

-In 2020, Poland exported 591 thousand tonnes of fisheries and aquaculture products valued at €2.44 billion.
-Over 80% of the volume was exported to EU countries.
+In 2022, Poland exported 430 thousand tonnes of fisheries and aquaculture products valued at €2.98 billion.
+Over 75% of the volume was exported to EU countries.
 Germany is traditionally the largest receiver of Poland’s seafood exports and its share amounted to over 30% (mainly salmon, trout, herring, and various species of groundfish).
 Other important EU destinations were Denmark and the Netherlands, while the United Kingdom and the US were the major destinations outside the EU.

 Consumption